kaihendry/dabase.com/content/blog/java-vs-go-load-test.md

 ## Researching earlier Java/Go benchmarks

-Full disclosure: I'm a Rob Pike / Russ Cox / Go fan boy and I am keen to see it more at my workplace, where the Java language rules by a wide margin.

 Earlier I [blogged that Go is better than Java](/blog/2021/Java-vs-Go/), but it lacked evidence and datapoints.
+I wanted to start from some earlier work, to prove to my colleagues that Go is as fast as Java and quick to start up.
+**Speed is critical for serverless** with the process can be stopped when not in use and started again from cold to serve a request!

-So after searching https://dzone.com/ for "Java Go" comparisons I was surprised to find an article by Ivan Nikitsenka at the top of results:
+So after searching https://dzone.com/ for "Java Go" comparisons I was surprised to find a benchmark article by Ivan Nikitsenka at the top of results:

 <img src="https://s.natalian.org/2021-04-14/java-vs-go.png">